paulrobertlloyd/paulrobertlloyd-v3/source/_content/articles/early_graphic_design_in_television/computer_revolution.markdown

 However it was the eighties in which the computers use was more obvious to the viewer due to the fact that it had reached a stage in which it could be successfully used to create title-sequences or station indents and present graphical information.
 Green monitor output and wireframe graphics were fashionable at the start of the decade for use in station or programme promotions.
 As the technology improved, and greater effects could be achieved, so the fashion changed, meaning that during the mid to late eighties 3D animated computer graphics (usually with metallic or chrome rendering) were more commonly used.

 {% figure caption:"Figure 16: Title sequence from <cite>Ghosts in the Machine II</cite> (Channel Four 1988.
-Designed by Richard Markell)" %}
+Designed by Richard Markell)" class:"u-abreast" %}
 {% picture thumbnail /articles/early_graphic_design_in_television/figure-16a.png alt="Still from ident" %}
 {% picture thumbnail /articles/early_graphic_design_in_television/figure-16b.png alt="Still from ident" %}
 {% picture thumbnail /articles/early_graphic_design_in_television/figure-16c.png alt="Still from ident" %}